odeum/odeum-code/docs/Guidelines.md

 	* [Mette Bugge](mette@webhouse.dk) (MBK) (Phone: +45 24 21 89 96) - Project Facilitation, Mentoring, Sales, Backup

 # 2. Must-reads and tutorials (will update continously)
-The following technology areas and articles are all must-reads for newcommers to React and ODEUM CodeJS.
+The following technology areas and articles are all must-reads for newcommers to React and ODEUM Code.
 A good start is to read up on articles and postings in out Slack channels, all core team members will get an invite
 - [Vanilla JavaScript Playground](https://github.com/cbroberg/vanilla)

 ## 2.1.
 Dependencies
-The following modules/packages/dependencies are a list of dependency for use in ODEUM CodeJS.
+The following modules/packages/dependencies are a list of dependency for use in ODEUM Code.
 They all need to be validated and tested before ending up in production code.

 - [create-react-app](https://github.com/facebookincubator/create-react-app)
 - [react (15.x)](https://github.com/facebook/react)